mauroalfaro/people-list-fastapi/README.md

 python app/main.py
 ```

-You should start your local MongoDB and set the db name to peoplelist.
+You should start your local MongoDB and set the db name to peoplelist, or start your own cluster on MongoDB Atlas.
 Then creating a .env file with a mongo_details variable and the url to be resolved by Motor:

 MONGO_DETAILS=your_mongodb_url